 The IRS and most state laws (section 3.151 of the Texas Business Organizations Code) require that corporations, including nonprofit corporations, keep copies of their meeting minutes.

 If the IRS or a state agency audits your organization, they may ask to see the minutes.
 Minutes may be used to determine how decisions are being made in your organization.
 For example, if your organization approves a compensation package for several staff members, then the minutes should capture how that decision was made.
-Were steps taken to avoid a conflict of interest?
+Did the board take steps to avoid a conflict of interest?
 Did the board look at what other similar organizations pay their staff members?
 How was executive compensation determined? and more.

 Other helpful articles